Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-02.md

 ## Looping over Arrays

 Looping over each element in an array is a common operation.
-The code you write will need to do this often.
+Expect to do this often.

-Imagine you have an array and need to log each number ot the console.
+Imagine you have an array and need to log each number to the console.

 Loop over an array with a for loop: